What are interactive exhibits for? How is the science museum and science centre sector thinking about exhibits and exhibitions in 2017?

 The biggest takeaway for me from this conversation was that there is so much more conversation still to be had.
 It felt like there was a real appetite for it at the BIG Event and I hope we can see more sessions at future Events on different aspects.
 There may also be potential for a re-boot of the fabricators’ group within BIG and some way of sharing best practice in this area in the current context.

-*As we didn’t record the session or have a dedicated note-taker, I offer unreserved apologies to anybody who feels misrepresented in this post, or that the session is misrepresented.
+NOTE: This blog post is an attempt to round up the discussion at a session I chaired at the BIG Event in July 2017.
+As we didn’t record the session or have a dedicated note-taker, I offer unreserved apologies to anybody who feels misrepresented in this post, or that the session is misrepresented.